|Nutrition Facts (per serving)|

 - 1 slice stale bread

-- 2 ripe medium-size tomatoes (or 1 large tomato)
+- 2 ripe medium-sized tomatoes (or 1 large tomato)

 - 2 large roasted red peppers (well-drained)

 - 3 to 4 tablespoons red wine vinegar or sherry vinegar

 - 1/4 teaspoons red pepper flakes or small hot pepper (optional)

 - Salt (to taste)

 Begin by roasting the garlic.
 Preheat the oven to 300 F. First, rub off excess dry skin from the garlic head.
 Then place it on a baking sheet and drizzle a bit of olive oil on top.
 Roast the garlic in the oven (or toaster oven) for 20 minutes at 300 F or until the garlic on the inside is roasted and soft.

 Place almonds and hazelnuts into a food processor and process until finely ground.

 Heat 2 to 3 tablespoons of olive oil into a small frying pan over medium heat and quickly fry the stale bread until both sides are browned.
 It should have the texture of a crouton.

-Cut the tomatoes into quarters and sauté them in the same pan, add 1 to 2 tablespoons more of olive oil if needed.
+Cut the tomatoes into quarters and add to the same pan, add 1 to 2 tablespoons more of olive oil if needed.
 Sauté for 4 to 5 minutes.
 Remove pan from heat.

 Add the sautéed tomatoes and continue to process.
 Squeeze roasted garlic from the skins into the processor.
 Place roasted red peppers into the processor with the other ingredients and process until ingredients are a thick puree.

-While the processor is running, slowly drizzle in the remaining oil and wine or vinegar.
+While the processor is running, slowly drizzle in the remaining 1/3 cup of oil and the vinegar.
 Add salt to taste.

 Serve with meat, fish, poultry, or vegetables.

-Store in the refrigerator for up to 7 days.
+- Store sauce tightly covered in the refrigerator for up to 7 days.